ClearCorp/odoo-clearcorp/mail_private_message/README.rst

 Features

-* Private messages only visible to employees.
+* Private messages visible to employees only.
 * Disable notifications to followers.

 Credits